 So, how does our immune system work?

-White blood cells or leukocytes, that include two sub‐types, phagocytes and lymphocytes, are constantly seeking out antigens or microorganisms that cause disease or illness.
+White blood cells or leukocytes, which include two sub‐types, phagocytes, and lymphocytes, are constantly seeking out antigens or microorganisms that cause disease or illness.
 Phagocytes attack invading organisms.
 Lymphocytes allow the body to recognize and “remember” previous invaders and then help to wipe out these invaders.1

 Lymphocytes originate in the bone marrow from stem cells, and there are basically two types of lymphocytes.
-T‐lymphocytes originate in bone marrow, but eventually migrate to the thymus.
-B‐ lymphocytes mature in bone marrow and stay there.
-Lymphocytes enter the blood stream and become lodged in tissues and organs like the spleen, lymph nodes, tonsils where they are encased in a delicate network of connective tissue.
+T lymphocytes originate in bone marrow but eventually, migrate to the thymus.
+B lymphocytes mature in bone marrow and stay there.
+Lymphocytes enter the blood stream and become lodged in tissues and organs like the spleen, lymph nodes, and tonsils where they are encased in a delicate network of connective tissue.
 This system directs lymphocytes, so they come into direct contact with antigens.
 Lymph fluid that is drained from lymph tissue found throughout the body is pumped to the blood through lymphatic vessels.
 Lymph nodes distributed along these vessels filter the lymph exposing antigens to the lymphocytes.
 1

 When an antigen has entered the body, the B lymphocytes will identify the antigen and, through different reactions, will produce antibodies (immunoglobulins) that are proteins that lock onto the antigen.
 These antibodies remain in the body in case the same antigen is introduced again.
 After binding to an antigen, antibodies then initiate complement.
 And, from there, a complex cascade of events occurs that work together in killing bacteria, viruses, or infected cells.2 But it is the T lymphocytes that are the ones who destroy the antigens or infected cells.
 T cells also communicate or signal other cells like phagocytes to vanquish the invaders.